Sunday, October 2nd at 2:30 pm

 Talkback led by Eric Kofi Acree, Director of the John Henrik Clarke Africana Library at Cornell University

-The Family Classics Picture Show continues its 3rd year on Sunday, February 19th at 2pm with a screening of The African Queen.
+The Family Classics Picture Show continues its 3rd year on Sunday, February 19th at 2pm with a screening of three great silent shorts – The Champion, One Week, and The Red Balloon.
 Discounted tickets for these special Sunday events are just $3 for adults, $2 for kids, or $10 for an entire family.
 FCPS is made possible by lead sponsor The Ainslie Reilly Group at Morgan Stanley, with additional support from Mama Goose.

 Wonder Women!
 The Untold Story of American Superheroines

 General Admission – $7 • Students – $5

 As part of their Centennial Celebration, Planned Parenthood of the Southern Finger Lakes presents WONDER WOMEN!
 Panel discussion to follow the screening, led by Ithaca College Professor Katharine Kittredge and including I.C.
 Professor Chrissy Guest, comics creator Ten Van Winkle, and author Pete Sandifer.